antaldaniel/reprex/content/event/2024-04-03_NWS2024/index.md

 ---
-title: "Listen Local and the Slovak Comprehensive Music Database: a public-private partnership (PPP) for the creation of a national music dataspace"
+title: "A Public-Private Partnership For the Creation of a National Music Dataspace"
-subtitle:
+subtitle: Listen Local and the Slovak Comprehensive Music Database

 categories:

 event: "NWS2024"
 event_url: https://nws.comp-rend.hu/programvazlat/

-location: Les Ateliers des Tanneurs
+location: Eszterházy Károly Katolikus Egyetem - Líceum
 address:
   city: Eger
   street: Eszterházy tér 1.
-  postcode:
+  postcode: H-3300
   country: Hungary

 summary: Make the Slovak music sector and its heritage organisations more competitive with reducing the parallel procedures in documentation, data collection and processing.